 We view details through the veils of legend but the proof is there.
 The location is known as L’Anse aux Meadows, which is in the aptly named Newfoundland.

 Beginning in 1961, archaeologist Anne Stine Ingstad and her husband, Helge, spent eight years excavating the site.
 They did not find Leif’s initials carved on anything, but they documented extensive Viking artifacts and dwellings that dated back to 1000 AD.

-The dates of his travels and the locations of his discoveries coincide with the Ingstad’s findings.
-The dots connect with surprising accuracy.
+The dates of his travels and the locations of his discoveries coincide with the Ingstad’s findings and the dots connect with surprising accuracy.
 Leif stumbled upon our continent almost 500 years before Chris bounced around the Caribbean.

 Leif deserves his recognition on October 9.
-It doesn’t matter that he discovered North America by accident.
+It does not matter that he discovered North America by accident.
 It matters that he did it first.
 However, if we invited Leif to today’s festivities, it couldn’t hurt to send him directions.